-Prior to tenofovir During 1st >3 months 3 months on tenofovir on tenofovir Frequency At baseline At 2 to 4 weeks and 3 Every 3 to 6 months months Parameter Creatinine clearance Creatinine clearance Creatinine clearance and serum phosphate and serum phosphate and serum phosphate
+Prior to tenofovir During 1st 3 months on tenofovir >3 months on tenofovir Frequency At baseline At 2 to 4 weeks and 3 months Every 3 to 6 months Parameter Creatinine clearance and serum phosphate Creatinine clearance and serum phosphate Creatinine clearance and serum phosphate

-✓ If serum phosphate is confirmed to be <3.0 mg/dL (0.96 mmol/L), renal function should be reevaluated within one week, including measurements of blood glucose, blood potassium and urine glucose concentrations.
-If renal abnormalities are suspected or detected consult with a nephrologist to consider interrupting tenofovir therapy.
-Also consider interrupting treatment with tenofovir in case of progressive decline of renal function when no other cause has been identified
+If serum phosphate is confirmed to be <3.0 mg/dL (0.96 mmol/L), renalfunction should be reevaluated within one week, including measurements of blood glucose, blood potassium and urine glucose concentrations.
+If renal abnormalities are suspected or detected, then consultation with a nephrologist should be obtained to consider interruption of tenofovir treatment.
+Also consider interrupting treatment with tenofovir in case of progressive decline of renal function when no other cause has been identified.
 Use of tenofovir should be avoided with concurrent or recent use of a nephrotoxic medicinal product and drugs secreted by the same pathway; if concomitant use is unavoidable, renal function should be monitored weekly.

 A higher risk of renal impairment has been reported in patients receiving tenofovir in combination with a ritonavir or cobicistat boosted protease inhibitor.
-A close monitoring of renal function is required in these patients.
-In patients with renal risk factors, the coadministration of tenofovir with a boosted protease inhibitor should be carefully evaluated.
+Close monitoring of renal function is required in these patients.
+In patients with renal risk factors, the co-administration of tenofovir with a boosted protease inhibitor should be carefully evaluated.

-Cases of acute renal failure after initiation of high dose or multiple non-steroidal antiinflammatory drugs (NSAIDs) have been reported in patients treated with tenofovir and with risk factors for renal dysfunction.
+Cases of acute renal failure after initiation of high dose or multiple non-steroidal anti-inflammatory drugs (NSAIDs) have been reported in patients treated with tenofovir and with risk factors for renal dysfunction.
 If tenofovir is co-administered with an NSAID, renal function should be monitored adequately.